'No zero risk': UK move to increase Wembley fans questioned - WTMJ

 “Those who are allowed to come into the country in order to attend the match come in for precisely that,” he told broadcaster ITV.
 “They’re not allowed to just go on a tour of Britain whilst they’re here.
 They come in, they stay in a designated place, they attend the match, and then they leave.”

-Stephen Reicher, a professor of social psychology at the University of St. Andrews in Scotland, warned that people could easily get confused about the messaging from the government at a critical time in the pandemic.
+Stephen Reicher, a professor of social psychology at the University of St. Andrews in Scotland, warned that people could easily get confused about the messaging at a critical time in the pandemic.

 “If we live in a society which tells us ‘Well, it’s fine for 60,000 people to meet at Wembley,’ it’s very hard at the same time to say to people, ‘Look, there’s still a pandemic out there, and we’ve still got to be careful’,” he told BBC radio.